2 Utilities

 2.1.1 Reproduction only functions

-These functions are small wrappers, that helps to recreate our working environments - template files and their locations in the file tree.
+These functions are small wrappers, that help to recreate our working environments - template files and their locations in the file tree.

 These functions are: